matteyas/InternshipRemos/hpa-calibration/README.md

 > - The highest supported frequency
 > - One midpoint frequency

-At the end of this process, the Calibration Tool should contain **15–18 measurement samples**.
+At the end of this process, the Calibration Tool should contain **15–18 measurement samples** (each having voltage/watt/frequency specified).

 ---